2015 United Kingdom general election

 Despite speculation before the election that it would herald a new era of multi-party politics in the UK, it ended-up being the antithesis, marking a return to traditional two-party politics seen throughout the second half of the 20th century; Conservative–Labour domination would continue until the 2024 election.
 The SNP began a nine-year domination of Scottish Westminster seats.
 Charles Kennedy, who served as the leader of the Liberal Democrats from 1999 to 2006, made his last public appearance during the election campaign, in which he lost his seat; he died on 1 June 2015.

 Notable MPs who retired at this election included former prime minister and Labour leader Gordon Brown, former Chancellor of the Exchequer Alistair Darling, former leader of the opposition and Conservative leader William Hague, and former leader of the Liberal Democrats Menzies Campbell.
 Notable newcomers to the House of Commons included future prime minister and Labour leader Keir Starmer; future prime minister, Conservative leader and Chancellor of the Exchequer Rishi Sunak, who also succeeded Hague as MP for Richmond (Yorks); future deputy prime minister and deputy Labour leader Angela Rayner, future Shadow Home Secretary Chris Philp, and future SNP Commons leader Ian Blackford.
 Another future prime minister and Conservative leader, Boris Johnson, who had previously left Parliament in 2008 so he could serve as the mayor of London, returned to Parliament as MP for Uxbridge and South Ruislip.

-It was the first of three general elections to be held under the rules of the Fixed-term Parliaments Act 2011.
-Local elections took place in most areas of England on the same day and is to date the most recent general election to coincide with local elections.
+This remains the most recent general election to be held as the result of the expiry of the five-year parliament term won at the previous general election; all subsequent general elections have been called prior to the legally required date, albeit only by five months in the case of the 2024 election.